-Students should be equipped with a Pencil Case (that has at least a pen, pencil and ruler inside it), their planner, a bag and a reading book.
-Students are expected to carry this equipment with them at all times and ensure that their pencil case, planner and reading book are placed on their desk at the start of every session.
+Students should be equipped with a Pencil Case (that has at least a pen, pencil, ruler, a purple pen and a Little Lever Book Mark inside it), a mini-whiteboard, a mini-whiteboard pen, a need to know book, a bag and a reading book.
+Students are expected to carry this equipment with them at all times and ensure that their pencil case, mini-whiteboard, mini-whiteboard pen, need to know book and reading routes book are placed on their desk at the start of every session.
+As a school we will provide all the equipment for students at the start of the year with the exception of a school bag.
+We expect our students to take responsibility for their equipment.